bemasc/probe-name/draft-sst-dnsop-probe-name.md

 Clients MAY set the "Recursion Desired" flag to either value.
 Setting this flag to 0 reduces load on resolvers that do not implement this specification.

+## Using `getaddrinfo`

+Clients MAY perform probe queries using a high-level DNS query interface such as `getaddrinfo` ({{?RFC3493, Section 6.1}}).
+Note that implementations of `getaddrinfo` and similar interfaces often employ a stub cache, resulting in probe results that may not be fresh.
+These implementations typically retry queries across several servers until one responds successfully, so the result may not be attributable to a specific resolver and cannot be used to assess the network's latency or packet loss rate.

+Clients that use `getaddrinfo` for probes SHOULD call it with the following input parameters:

+* nodename = "probe.resolver.arpa."
+* servname = null
+* hints = null or all zeros except for .ai_family

+Clients SHOULD interpret the `getaddrinfo` return value as follows:

+* EAI_NONAME: The probe has succeeded.
+* EAI_AGAIN: The probe has failed.
+* 0: The resolver is misconfigured (returning addresses where there should be none).
+* Any other error: The client system is misconfigured.

 # Server Requirements

 Upon receiving a query with a QNAME of "probe.resolver.arpa.", DNS servers MUST return a valid NXDOMAIN response from the "resolver.arpa." locally-served zone {{?RFC9462}}.